openeyes/OphTrIntravitrealinjection/README.md

 Admin
 -----

-1. The drugs that are available for injection can be adminstered.
+1. The drugs that are available for injection can be administered.

 Dependencies
 ------------